milovanderlinden/blackarch-site/_posts/2016-08-30-iso-released.md

 icon: fa-file-archive
 ---

-Today we released new BlackArch Linux ISOs.
+Today we released new BlackArch ISOs.
 This is just a Bugfix release.
 For more details see the ChangeLog below.

 Here's the ChangeLog :

 * Bugfix: strap.sh
 * include linux kernel 4.7.2
-* updated BlackArch Linux installer
+* updated installer
 * updated all blackarch tools
 * updated all system packages

-We wish to thank all of BlackArch's users, mirrors, and supporters.
+We wish to thank all BlackArch users, mirrors, and supporters.
 Thanks for your help.